This Is Not That: Baptism

 Wherever There’s Water

-Even Jesus points to this when He says, “Go and make disciples of all nations, baptizing them in the name of the Father, Son, and Spirit” (Matthew 28:19).
+Even Jesus points to this when He feels everyone who believes Him to, “Go and make disciples of all nations, baptizing them in the name of the Father, Son, and Spirit” (Matthew 28:19).

 That phrase “in the name” means into the reality of.
 It’s not an initiation ceremony.
 It’s a welcome into what’s always been true: you already live and move and have your being in God (Acts 17:28).